enkidevs/curriculum/web/html/links/html-absolute-relative-link-codepen-exercise.md

 ---

 ## Exercise
-In this exercise, you have to provide the appropriate absolute and relative pahts for a link.
+In this exercise, you have to provide the appropriate absolute and relative paths for a link.

 Question and links in the codepen.